-Patagonia Tokyo Kanda, which was renovated in October 2021,
+Patagonia Tokyo Kanda, which reopened in October 2021,

-offers a full lineup of high-performance outdoor wear, and staff with extensive experience and expertise in fields such as skiing, mountain guiding, and trail running offer advice based on their own experiences in the field.
-At the same time, it also functions as an antenna shop that powerfully spreads the Patagonia message.
+offers a full lineup of high-performance apparel designed for outdoor activities.
+Staff with expertise in areas such as skiing, mountaineering, and trail running provide advice based on their real-world experience.
+At the same time, it functions as a flagship store powerfully conveying Patagonia's message.

 Patagonia Tokyo Kanda has launched a new initiative for the 2021-22 season, the first of its kind in Japan, selling used products, mainly snowwear, offering repair and reuse services, and renting snowwear

-We visited Patagonia Tokyo Kanda at the end of May, after the winter season had ended.
+I visited Patagonia Tokyo in Kanda at the end of May, after the winter season had ended.

 Background to becoming a technical store